Environment

 Do you care about land conservation, climate change, or environmental justice?
 If you choose to explore the Environment as an Issue Area, you’ll take direct action, provide education, and work for policy change that addresses the health of our planet.
 You’ll benefit from our long-standing dedication to environmental and sustainability programs, providing you access to organizations making a difference for our planet right now.

-The opportunities for engaging in the Environment Issue Area begin here on our very own campus, where you’ll compost your food scraps, go to class in LEED-certified buildings, and live in our nationally-recognized EcoDorm.
-On-campus opportunities include:
+The opportunities for engaging in the Environment Issue Area begin here on our very own campus and extend out into our community.

 Coursework